alisha-li/alisha-li.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
-Boston, MA.
+Wellesley, MA.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Flower Sunday 9/10/23</p>
+    <p>Wellesley, MA</p>
+    <p>al138@wellesley.edu</p>

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-I am student at Wellesley College studying Data Science.
-Additionally I fence and learn languages.
-I can be reached at al138@wellesley.edu.
+I am Data Science major at Wellesley College.
+This semester I will be taking Foundations of Computer Systems and Intro to Machine Learning (if I get in).
+Last semester I took Linear Algebra and Probability, and last summer I worked in [Prof. Freddy Nguyen's](https://www.freddynguyen.org/people/) group developing data pipelines, visualizations, and query tests.

+Outside the 1s and 0s, I fence for Wellesley's NCAA team and am learning Russian.